The Committee consisted of the following Members:

 (4) A report under this section must record, on the basis of best data available—

-(a) the total sum of financial assistance for each purpose in section 1,
+(a) the total sum of funding allocated to each purpose in section 1,

-(b) the source of any element of financial assistance under subparagraph (a) which comes from public funds, and
+(b) the source of any element of funding under subparagraph (a) which comes from public funds, and

 (c) the sums from each source under subparagraph (b).

 (5) The Secretary of State must include in each report under this section—

 (a) a statement of their opinion on whether any sum recorded under subsection (4) is sufficient to meet their policy objectives in relation to each purpose; and

 (b) a statement of the Secretary of State’s intentions if, in their opinion, a sum recorded under subsection (4) was not sufficient to meet their policy objectives in relation to a purpose.